BDI-pathogens/covid19_r_map_ew/README.md

 ```

 * Simply calling `make map` will produce a map for for 21st July 2020 (`2020-07-21`) by default.
+* Dates can also be specified by day after 31st Dec 2019 (such that 1 is 1st day of the year of 2020): `make r_date=4 map`.

 ### Additional commands